attarmehran/Data-Driven-Safety-Preserving-Control-Architecture-for-Constrained-CPS/README.md

 - "computeRPI.m": computes a model-based RCI set based on the proposed method in **"Invariant approximations of the minimal robust positively invariant set", by Rakovic et al.
 - "computing_ROSC_sets.m": computes the family of ROSC sets by considering a target set $\hat{\mathcal{T}}^0$
 - "compute_intersec.m": computes the intersection of polyhedrons
-- "compute_presets_approx.m": computes the data-driven ROSC sets in the extended space of $(x,u)$.
+- "data_driven_controller.m": computes the data-driven tracking controller for a constrained discrete-time linear system
-- "indx_finder.m": computes the set memebership index of an state for the model-based ROSC sets.
+- "data_driven_safety_guard.m": checks the safety of the plant using the received control
 - "one_step_ctrl.m" computes the data-driven ST-MPC control commands.
 - "poly_approx.m": computes a zonotopic inner approximation of a polyhedron
 - "set_index.m": computes the set memebership index of an state for the data-driven ROSC sets.